-With another School Break just around the corner, I’m sure you’re trying to think of Free Things to do with Kids in the Hudson Valley or, at least, that you can do without spending a ton of money.
+If you’re like me, I’m sure you’re trying to think of Free Things to do in the Hudson Valley (with or without children) or, at least, that you can do without spending a ton of money.

 Trust me, I know…